Conversations For Transformation: Essays Inspired By The Ideas Of Werner Erhard

 January 25 and 27, 2021

-This essay, Being Inclusive Like A Possibility, is the seventeenth in a group of twenty one on Parents: It is also the twentieth in an open group on Possibility:
+This essay, Being Inclusive Like A Possibility, is the seventeenth in a group of twenty three on Parents: It is also the twentieth in an open group on Possibility:

 Children don't come with an instruction manual.
 You have to figure out for yourself how to parent.
 When my children were born, that became obvious.
 That was when I began appreciating the way my own parents raised me.
 As a child, I assumed they knew everything there was to know about parenting.
 In my young eyes, they were the ones in charge, the ones who knew.
 Yet when I became a parent myself, I discovered I didn't know.
 With all good intentions I realized I knew nothing at all about parenting beyond providing for my children's survival needs, shelter, and safety.
 The rest I had to learn.
 The more I learned, the more I appreciated my own parents.